RateCity.com.au

 Winner = credit cards

 Afterpay is a one-size-fits-all style payment platform compared to the variety of credit cards available in Australia.
 Its purpose is to aid you in paying off your purchases in smaller, planned payment increments.
-If this is all you are looking for, then Afterpay may be a better suit for your finances.
+If this is all you are looking for, then Afterpay may better suit your finances.

-Keep in mind that these perks and rewards may come from rewards or premium credit cards that typically carry higher interest rates or annual fees, as these costs help to fund these programs.
+Keep in mind that these perks and rewards may come from premium credit cards that typically have higher interest rates or annual fees, as these costs help to fund these reward programs.
 It’s generally accepted that you’ll pay a little more for the bigger perks, but the perks themselves should ideally outweigh the card costs.

 Applications: credit cards versus Afterpay